Abdullah-Shaikh01/monk-coupons/README.md

   - BxGy coupons supporting buy and get product sets with repetition limits.

 - **API Coverage:**
-  - Complete CRUD for coupons and products.
+  - Complete CRUD for coupons and get all products.
   - Application of coupon by ID and retrieving all applicable coupons given a cart.

 - **Validation and Expiration:**